Adding and Managing a Regular Switch Configuration Profile

 This task lets you pre‑define VLANs, ACLs, ICX Port Profiles, and Trusted Ports for selected switch families and models.
 Configure ICX Port Profiles (including MAC OUI and LLDP TLV) before you begin.
 Refer to Adding and Managing an ICX Port Profile and Adding MAC OUI and LLDP TLV Matching Entries for more information.

-Complete the following steps to add a regular switch configuration profile.
+Complete the following steps to add a regular switch configuration profile:

 1. On the navigation bar, select Wired > Wired Network Profiles > Configuration Profiles.